wandyezj/Random/writings/thoughts/api_design.md

 #### Model Principals

-##### Reuse Existing
+##### Employ Existing

-Employing an already known __Mental Model__ and __Technical Model__  significantly reduces the amount of learning required to be able to use the API.
+Employing a known __Mental Model__ and __Technical Model__  significantly reduces the amount of learning required to be able to use the API.
 When using an existing model it's best to follow the model as closely as possible since any deviation can surprise users and lead to mistakes in code.

 ##### Minimal